Environmental and Public Health

 MSc (16 months full-time or up to three years part-time)

 - Recognised by the Institution of Occupational Safety and Health (IOSH) as having cognate degree status

-- Gain the knowledge required for the UK Voluntary Register of Public Health Specialists
+- You will gain the knowledge required to become a specialist or volunteer for the UK Public Health Register

 - Part-time study option